BishoyMoheb/AC_EmpManagement/README.md

 The solution contains 4 controllers to manage the Login, Admin, Employee, Error management.

-The login can be done using the default way after registering a new user or by using External Login with Google or Facebook
+The login can be done using the default way after registering a new user or by using External Login with Google or Facebook.

+The solution contains *.cshtml file for multiple situation for case study.